aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-hyperlinks-images/add-hyperlink/_index.md

 ## Step 7: Add Outline to Page and Page to Document

-Attach the outline element to the outline, the outline to the page, and finally the page to the document.
+This step attaches the previously created outline elements to the page and then adds the page to the `Document` object.

 ```java
 outline.appendChildLast(outlineElem);